My finances, my projects, my life

 Is an agent necessary?

-A rented property may require more maintenance than one’s own primary residence, and you will need someone on hand to carry out any repairs during a rental period.
+A rented property may require more maintenance than a primary residence, and you will need someone on hand to carry out any repairs during a rental period.
 This may require the services of a letting agent, unless you have particularly helpful neighbours.
-They can save the time and cost of advertising, protect you to some extent from rogue tenants, and may even be able to help with accounting.
+They can save the time and cost of advertising, protect you to some extent from rogue tenants, and they may even be able to help with accounting.

-They will also be on hand to meet and greet new tenants, but you should expect 20% and 40% of the rental income to go on their fees.
-In addition, using an agent may restrict the periods when you can use the property – they may require owners to leave the property free for letting at peak times, such as in July and August.
+They will also be on hand to meet and greet new tenants, but you should expect between 20% and 40% of the rental income to go on their fees.
+In addition, using an agent may restrict the periods when you can use the property – contracts may require owners to leave the property free for letting at peak times, such as in July and August.